The Gathering (Armstrong novel)

-The Gathering is a novel by Kelley Armstrong.
+The Gathering is a novel by Canadian writer Kelley Armstrong.
 It was released April 12, 2011 by HarperTeen.
 The Gathering is the first book in Armstrong's Darkness Rising trilogy.
 Darkness Rising is the second trilogy in the Darkest Powers series.
 Darkness Rising follows a new set of kids.
 The Darkness Rising trilogy follows a sixteen-year-old girl named Maya Delaney.

 Plot summary

 The setting for The Gathering is a small medical-research town called Salmon Creek on Vancouver Island.
 Salmon Creek was built by St. Cloud Corporation, the owners of the town and surrounding park.
 It was built for their employees.
 Maya, the main character, is the adopted daughter of the park ranger.
 The events actually start a year before with the death of Maya's friend, Serena.
 She and Maya were swimming in a lake.
 Serena, captain of Salmon Creek High swim team, drowned in the lake, and Maya is guiltridden for not being able to save her friend.